creativecreatorormaybenot/clock/README.md

 * No assets were used.
 The bullet point would be a bit short without this second sentence.

 * I did not go with the raw layer (here is an [old demonstration](https://github.com/creativecreatorormaybenot/pong) of the Flutter raw layer I did) nor the rendering layer.<br>This was not compatible with the `ClockCustomizer` and is also not convenient for working with data at all.
 The Flutter trees are pretty neat, so we should use them (they make the app reactive) :)

+### Hand bouncing

+* For the animation of the second hand (and minute hand) bouncing of the analog clock, I enjoyed looking at this [slow motion capture of a watch](https://youtu.be/tyl7-gHRBX8?t=29) (the important part is blurry (:, yes).